Learn how to integrate the Para SDK with Expo projects.

 for iOS or a

-provides two main authentication flows: creating a new user and logging in an existing user.
+provides two main authentication methods: email-based and phone-based.
 Both flows utilize Native Passkeys for secure and seamless authentication.

 First, set up the Para client singleton and initialize it in your app: